nafisalawalidris/Bitcoin-Price-Analysis-API/README.md

 ## Features

 - **Historical Data Retrieval**: Fetch daily Bitcoin prices for any year between 2013 and 2024.
-- **Real-Time Data Access**: Get the latest Bitcoin prices from major exchanges like Bybit, Binance, Kraken and Coinbase.
+- **Real-Time Data Access**: Get the latest Bitcoin prices from major exchanges like Bybit, Binance, Kraken, and Coinbase.
 - **API Endpoints**: A range of endpoints for accessing Bitcoin prices, including those around halving events.
 - **Scalable and Efficient**: Built with FastAPI and PostgreSQL to handle large datasets and provide fast responses.